lalbornoz/midipix_build/etc/README.md

         -i                    List package variables and dependencies of single named package.
         -m <dname>            Setup package archives mirror in <dname> and/or -M <dname>            Setup Git repositories mirror in <dname>
+                              Specify "" or '' as <dname> to default to the defaults in
+                              ${HOME}/pkgtool.vars, if present.
         -r                    List reverse dependencies of single named package.
         -R                    List full reverse dependencies of single named package.
         -t                    Produce tarball of package build root directory and build log